 “Upcycling” old grocery-store bags is a common practice, or you can spend a little extra money on biodegradable bags for “better” removal.
 Either way, the bag and the poop travel to a landfill, which is not conducive for breaking down any type of plastic (biodegradable or not).
 This means we have millions of tons of dog waste wrapped in plastic bags sitting and rotting in our landfills for decades on end.

-4. You can compost dog waste, just not with your normal compost bin
+4. You can compost dog poop, just not with your normal compost bin

 There are viable solutions to divert dog waste from landfills.
 For example, if you’re feeling adventurous, you can compost your dog waste in your backyard.
 Composting dog waste correctly neutralizes the enzymes, creating a byproduct that can be used as manure or mulch on your non-edible plants.